 Why Choose DNA Forensics Laboratory for DNA Profiling Test?

-DNA Forensics Laboratory, also called DFL, is one of the most trustworthy labs in India for DNA testing services.
+DNA Forensics Laboratory, also called DFL, is one of the most trustworthy labs for DNA testing services in India.
 We’re NABL-accredited and ISO-certified, which makes our labs a high standard for all types of DNA tests.

 Besides, DFL is the only private DNA testing company in India whose DNA test reports are legally admissible in the honorable courts of law.
 This makes us an ideal choice for legal disputes related to genetic connections or property inheritance.

 Our lab experts are rigorously trained in DNA testing services.
-We utilize cutting-edge technology with our years of experience & expertise for precise testing procedures, which generate accurate results.
+They utilize cutting-edge technology with their years of experience & expertise for precise testing procedures, which generate accurate results.

 For more information or to book a DNA profiling test, call us at +91 8010177771.
 Alternatively, you can also send a message on WhatsApp at +91 9266615552.